spotify/heroic/docs/content/_docs/config.md

 # Local port to expose zpages on.
 Traces are accessible at http://localhost:{port}/tracez
 zpagesPort: <int>

+# Add request headers if present as tags to the trace.
+requestHeadersToTags:
+- x-user-request

 # Configuration for exporting traces to LightStep.
 lightstep: